kt-sa-terraform/aws-patterns/patterns/ec2-terraform-user-data/Implement.md

     - user_data = templatefile {filename.tpl} or using template_file datasource
     - user_data = <<EOF  ----------- EOF
 ### note:
-- how to use variables in user_data
+- how to use variables in user_data > use templatefile and pass terraform variables to script
 ### 2. Input variables

 ### 3. Output

 ### 4. Deployment
+- terraform plan
+- terraform apply